Got an upset tummy? We've all been there!

 Indigestion is the general term used to describe discomfort in the upper abdomen.
 It is a collection of symptoms that may arise around or after meals.

-Symptoms associated with indigestion include cramping, heartburn, feeling uncomfortably full during or after meals, nausea, and bloating.
+Common symptoms associated with indigestion include cramping, heartburn, feeling uncomfortably full during or after meals, nausea, stomach pain, and bloating.

 What causes indigestion?